AtmosSci-DLESM/DLESyM/aimip/README.md

 # DLESyM — AIMIP

-This directory contains the files and configuration necessary to run **DLESyM** (Deep Learning Earth System Model) as a submission to the [AIMIP 2026] model intercomparison project.
+This directory contains the files and configuration necessary to run **DLESyM** (Deep Learning Earth System Model) as a submission to the [AIMIP 2026](https://github.com/ai2cm/AIMIP) model intercomparison project.

-## Model Overview

 DLESyM is a coupled atmosphere–ocean deep learning model for efficient simulation of the observed climate.
-This submission uses the architecture and checkpoints described in [Cresswell-Clay et al. 2025](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2025AV001706).
+This submission used the architecture and checkpoints described in [Cresswell-Clay et al. 2025](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2025AV001706).

 **Model components:**
 - **DLWP** (atmosphere): HEALPix-based U-Net for atmospheric state prediction